superfaceai/docs/docs/guides/how-to-create.md

 > I have tried a capability from the catalog, but it doesn't work!

-> Your map is using the API incorrectly!
+> Your map is using the provider's API incorrectly!

 Most of the capabilities and providers maintained by Superface are located in the [Station GitHub repository](https://github.com/superfaceai/station).
 If you have any issues or suggestions regarding the existing capabilities, feel free to report an issue or send a pull request!